 I have lived in Kansas for two and a half years now which quite honestly has felt like an entire lifetime.
-I am ready for some new sights and San Francisco is full of them
+And I’m ready for some new sights and San Francisco is full of them.

-I have grown and changed tremendously as a person in Kansas, I am thankful for all that it has taught me but I am ready to take that to new heights.
+I’ve grown and changed tremendously as a person in Kansas.
+I’m thankful for all that it has taught me but I am ready to take that to new heights.
 Not literally though since San Francisco’s altitude is only about 52′ compared to the whopping 901′ that Kansas has.

 It is a big, some might even say massive, step into the unknown (please say you got that reference) and quite honestly I know very little about what my living situation is going to look like.
 Despite all of it, I could not be more excited to see what is ahead of me.

-When I first created the goal to move a year ago when I first signed up for Praxis I had no idea where I would end up.
+When I first created the goal to move a year ago and when I first signed up for Praxis.
+I had no idea where I would end up.

 When I first started the bootcamp I tried to make a list of places I wanted to live at and it was about a mile long.

-When I first started placement my little sister walked up to me and told me to find a job in California because she wanted to go there and having a sister that lived there was a good excuse to visit.
+For placement, my little sister walked up to me and told me to find a job in California because she wanted to go there, and having a sister that lived there was a good excuse to visit.
 Well, little girl, this one is for you.

-As I am going through this entire situation the one thing I ask for is prayer and a lot of it.
+As I’m going through this entire situation the one thing I ask for is prayer.
 I have moved plenty of times before but this will be my first solo adventure

-As of right now, there are a lot of things that I do not know, if anyone knows me they know that I really dislike not knowing stuff.
-I have never been one to do things in a conventional manner though, so this seems like a pretty fantastic fit.
+As of right now, there are a lot of things that I do not know.
+If anyone knows me they know that I really dislike not knowing stuff.
+I’ve never been one to do things in a conventional manner though, so this seems like a pretty fantastic fit.